 II.39.
-Reference to the independence of individuals or companies engaged in the remuneration committee by an employment contract or a service's contract for the Board of Directors and, when applicable, the fact that these people have current relationship with the consultant firm.
-The Members of the Remuneration Committee are independent members face to the Board of Directors, and it has not been hired to support the Remuneration Committee any natural or legal person that, in the last three years, has provided services to any structure subject of the Board of Directors, to the Board of Directors of the company itself, or is otherwise connected with the current consultant to the company.
+Reference to the independence of individuals or companies engaged in the remuneration committee by an employment contract or a service's contract for the Board of Directors and, when applicable, the fact that these people have current relationship with the consultant firm services to any structure subject of the Board of Directors, to the Board of Directors of the company itself, or is otherwise connected with the current consultant to the company.